IU-PR/Capstone_project/content/docs/Groups/InnTime.md

 4) The calendar is displayed by using fullcalendar.io
 5) fakeapi is also written to test the work of a part of the frontend
 6) Dynamic schedule display
-7) The code is written using React components and hooks such as useState, useEffect, and even implementing our own hook using fetching.
+7) The code is written using React components and hooks such as useState, useEffect, and even implementing our own hook useFetching
-8) TypeScript allows us to use own types to create objects and components and handle errors if some of attributes of type could not exist.
+8) TypeScript allows us to use own types to create objects and components and handle errors (e.g. if some of attributes of type could not exist)

 As for the backend, we have implemented following key functions: